 - 96. The Standards Committee's Terms of Reference were amended to take account of the revised purpose of this Committee following the enactment of the Localism Act 2011.
-One of its functions remains the promotion and maintenance of high standards of conduct by Members and co-opted Members. - 97.
-The Committee comprises five Borough Councillors and an Independent Person who regularly attends. - 98.
-The Standards Committee met twice during the year as did the Initial Assessment Panel which considers whether a complaint alleging a failure by an elected or co-opted member to comply with the requirements of the Members Code of Conduct warrants investigation or other action.
+One of its functions remains the promotion and maintenance of high standards of conduct by Members and co-opted Members. - 98.
+The Committee comprises five Borough Councillors and an Independent Person who regularly attends. - 99.
+The Standards Committee met once during the year as did the Initial Assessment Panel which considers whether a complaint alleging a failure by an elected or co-opted member to comply with the requirements of the Members Code of Conduct warrants investigation or other action.
 Agendas, supporting papers and minutes are available on the Council's website.

-Members' Allowances and Expenses
+Members' and Officers' Allowances and Expenses

+100. Members' Allowances:

-99. Members' Allowances: During 2013-14, Members Allowances were reviewed by an Independent Remuneration Panel, which was made up of three independent members who were assisted by the Democratic Services Manager.
+During 2013/14, Members Allowances were reviewed by an Independent Remuneration Panel, which was made up of three independent members who were assisted by the Democratic Services Manager.
 The report and recommendations of the Independent Remuneration Panel was approved by the Full Council in November 2013 for publication and these are available on the Council's website.
-The Panel also recommended that Members' allowances were increased for the next four years by the level of the officer's pay award and, accordingly, Members' allowances were increased by 1.5% in 2016/17.

-In addition the Independent Remuneration Panel met to consider and recommend special responsibility allowances for the Chairmen of the Operations Review Committee and Policy Review Committee and these were agreed by Council.
-The Independent Remuneration Panel also considered the remuneration of elected Members appointed to the Board of Elstree Film Studios Limited.
-The actual allowances and expenses received by members in 2017/18 will be reported to full Council in July 2018 and thereafter published on the Council's website.
+The Panel also recommended that Members' allowances were increased for the next four years by the level of the officer's pay award and, accordingly, Members' allowances were increased by 2% in 2018/19.
+In addition, the Independent Remuneration Panel met to consider and recommend a special responsibility allowance in relation to an additional executive portfolio for economic development as well as the allowance paid to the Independent Person who supported the work of the Standards Committee.
+The actual allowances and expenses received by members in 2018/19 will be reported to full Council in July 2019 and thereafter published on the Council's web-site.

-Officers' Allowances and Expenses
+101. Officers' Allowances & Expenses:

-100. Allowances are stipulated by individual employment contracts, whereby the Human Resources Team instructs the Payroll Team as to the payment to be made.
-Officers' Expenses are authorised for payment by employees' line managers and reimbursed via payroll.
+Allowances are stipulated by individual employment contracts, whereby the Human Resources Team instructs the Payroll Team as to the payment to be made.

+- Officers' Expenses are authorised for payment by employees' line managers and reimbursed via payroll.
 Senior officer pay is disclosed in the Statement of Accounts and the Pay Policy Statement.
-These are also published on the Council's website.

-101. Both Members' and Officers' Allowances and Expenses are subject to periodic review by the SIAS Team to ensure that the internal controls in operation are both adequate and effective.
+These are also published on the Council's website. - 102.
+Both Members' and Officers' Allowances and Expenses are subject to periodic review by the SIAS Team to ensure that the internal controls in operation are both adequate and effective.